Jonathan Baecker ffplayout

 • stream to server or play on desktop

-• logging to files, or colored output to console
+• log to files or color output to console

 • add filters to input, if is necessary to match output stream: